 Everyone deserves a summer vacation … including your pet!
-If you’re hoping to make some special memories with your favorite furry travel buddy without breaking the bank, we’ve got you covered.
+If you’re hoping to make some special memories with your furry travel buddy without breaking the bank, we’ve got you covered!

-When an expensive getaway isn’t in the cards, enjoy one of these cheap summer road trips with your pets!
+When an expensive getaway isn’t in the cards, there are still a lot of ways to enjoy a vacation.
+This year, try one of these cheap summer road trips with your pets!

 Cheap Summer Road Trips With Pets

 Pets love to go for rides, so what could be better than planning a pet friendly road trip vacation?
-The United States has so many amazing places to visit, and the more frugally you travel, the more trips you can take!
+There are so many amazing places to visit in the United States, and the more frugally you travel, the more trips you can take!

 READ MORE ⇒ Camping with Dogs – A Beginner’s Guide

-There is an abundance of inexpensive camping options and pet friendly hiking trails in the Olympic National Forest and at Fort Warden State Park.
-Stroll charming downtown Port Townsend, then take the ferry to Whidbey Island and spend a day at Deception Pass State Park before heading back to Seattle.
+Plan to spend an afternoon strolling charming downtown Port Townsend.
+Then take the ferry to Whidbey Island and spend a day at Deception Pass State Park before heading back to Seattle.

 The beauty of traveling historic Route 66, which runs more than 2,000 miles, is that you can make your road trip as long or short as you want.
 Passing through seven states and hundreds of cities and towns, there’s something to interest everyone.

-If you plan to stay at one of the pet friendly national park campgrounds, make your reservations well in advance.
+If you plan to stay at one of the pet friendly national park campgrounds, make your reservations well in advance because they fill up fast.
 And be sure to circle these stops on your map: the Gateway Arch, Petrified Forest, Grand Canyon, and Joshua Tree.

-The Blue Ridge Parkway is America’s longest linear park and stretches 469 miles from pet friendly Shenandoah National Park to the Great Smoky Mountains.
+The Blue Ridge Parkway is America’s longest linear park, stretching 469 miles from pet friendly Shenandoah National Park to the Great Smoky Mountains.
 Packed with scenic overlooks, waterfalls, and spectacular landscapes, the Blue Ridge offers ample opportunities to explore with your pup.

 Campgrounds are located along the route, and must-see stops include Rocky Nob Recreation Area (milepost 169) and Mabry Mill (milepost 176).